CaixaPay Market Capitalization Tops $7.89 Million (CXP)

-CaixaPay (CURRENCY:CXP) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on March 7th.
-During the last week, CaixaPay has traded flat against the U.S. dollar.
-One CaixaPay coin can currently be bought for approximately $0.10 or 0.00000268 BTC on cryptocurrency exchanges.
-CaixaPay has a market cap of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last 24 hours.
+CaixaPay (CURRENCY:CXP) traded flat against the US dollar during the 1-day period ending at 17:00 PM E.T. on March 11th.
+In the last week, CaixaPay has traded flat against the US dollar.
+CaixaPay has a total market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last day.
+One CaixaPay coin can now be bought for $0.10 or 0.00000268 BTC on major cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.